Policies and Procedures

 Students are required meet with faculty to discuss how academic accommodations, such as extra time on exams, are provided in their class.
 Babson is not responsible for ensuring academic accommodations for those students who identify themselves only to faculty or staff and not directly to Disability Services, or identify themselves subsequent to the completion of academic requirements or projects.

-Meet with Mary Powell, director of Disability Services, and complete the Undergraduate Academic Accommodation Request Form (pdf) or the Graduate Academic Accommodation Request Form (pdf).
+Meet with Mary Powell, director of Disability Services, and complete the Undergraduate Academic Accommodation Request Form (pdf).
 Please fill out the form and return to Mary Powell by email or by bringing it to the Learning Center in Hollister 122.

 Once you have met with Mary Powell, Faculty Accommodation Letters (FALs) are emailed to faculty, and student, by the drop/add deadline.
 If you drop/add a new class, a revised Academic Accommodation Request Form must be completed and returned to Mary Powell.
 FALs for the new class will be emailed to faculty and student.